citahub/cita-sdk-swift/README.md

 $ pod install
 ```

+### Development

+To build NervosSwift, first run `pod install`, then open `Nervos.xcworkspace` with Xcode and build.

+#### Running Tests

+Copy `Tests/Config.example.json` to `Tests/Config.json`, then run tests from `NervosTests` target.
+Update `rpcServer` value of `Tests/Config.json` file if you want to test against an AppChain of your choice.
+By default `http://127.0.0.1:1337` is used.

 ### web3swift

 NervosSwift is built based on [BANKEX/web3swift](https://github.com/BANKEX/web3swift).
 While it's not required to import `web3swift` when using NervosSwift, please note the following classes are simply typealias of web3swift's Ethereum types: